Musician refuses bogus self-employment hearing as he thinks he won't 'get a fair hearing'

 The unnamed RTÉ worker, who has yet to be given an appeal date by the SWAO, is likewise expected to decline their hearing citing the same reasons as Mr McGranaghan.

-Last month, the the RTÉ is to appeal a number of decisions by the Department of Social Protection asserting that employees should not have been labelled as self-employed, revealed
+Last month, the revealed that RTÉ is to appeal a number of decisions by the Department of Social Protection asserting that employees should not have been labelled as self-employed.

 In taking those cases to the SWAO each dispute will likely be delayed by as much as six months, while attendees at that forum are expected to provide their own legal counsel, despite their not having triggered the appeal in the first place.